weecology/lab-manual/UF-Policies:-Travel-Guidelines.md

     Registration: See the Conference travel page for tips on what you need to submit with the TA to document the registration costs.
     International Travel: See the International travel page for what needs to be submitted with your TA.

-**Step 5**: Email your completed TA and any required attachments (registration documentation etc) to: WECFiscal@ifas.ufl.edu
+**Step 5**: Email your completed TA and any required attachments (registration documentation etc) to: Jen at WECFiscal@ifas.ufl.edu

 Do you need to sign the form?
 No. Your email is considered your "signature".